 - Also, don’t ask for any hints or assessment centre tips of that nature.

-- Don’t skim read any of the Instructions.
+- Thirdly, don’t skim read any of the Instructions.

 - Plus, work calmly and steadily through each exercise.

-- Do not spend too long on a single part of each exercise.
+- Also, do not spend too long on a single part of each exercise.

 - Finally, keep a positive attitude..